Make French Vanilla Ice Cream at Home

 French Vanilla Ice Cream Recipe Flavor Twists and Mix‑Ins to Try

 Small, chilled additions folded at the right moment turn a classic base into memorable scoops.
-Plan textures and sweetness before churn time so the dasher keeps turning freely.
+Plan textures and sweetness before churn time so the dasher keeps turning freely and the mixture stays balanced.

-Fold about 1½ cups chopped sandwich cookies into the mixture in the last 5 minutes for a cookies & cream finish.
-For mint chip, add 1 tsp peppermint extract after straining and stir in 1 cup mini chips at the end of churning.
+Fold about 1½ cups (≈150–170 g) chopped sandwich cookies into the mixture during the last 3–5 minutes of churning for a cookies & cream finish.
+For mint chip, stir 1 teaspoon peppermint extract into the cooled base (after straining) and add 1 cup mini chips in the final minutes of churn.

 Spreads and coffee variants

-For mocha, whisk 3 tbsp cocoa and 2 tbsp instant espresso with the salt while heating the milk.
+For mocha, whisk 3 tablespoons unsweetened cocoa and 2 tablespoons instant espresso into the dry sugar and salt so they dissolve evenly when heated with the milk.

 Fruit swirls and timing